YetOpen/certbot-zimbra/README.md

 1. produce a patchfile, making sure to have only one directory below: `cd /opt/zimbra/conf/nginx/ ; diff -Naur templates_ORIG templates > /tmp/zimbra_YOURVERSION.patch`
 1. embed the patch in the *patches* section
 1. add the version condition in `patch_nginx` function

+## Upgrade from v0.1

+If you originally requested the certificate with the first version of the script, which used *standalone* method, newer version will fail to renew.
+This because it now uses *webroot* mode by patching Zimbra's nginx, making it more simple to work and to mantain.

+To check if you have the old method, run `grep authenticator /etc/letsencrypt/renewal/YOURDOMAIN.conf`.
+If it says *standalone* you got it!

+To get it back working, @andrewmur on [issue #43](https://github.com/YetOpen/certbot-zimbra/issues/43#issuecomment-400018603) suggests to stop (and kill, to make sure) nginx before renewal.
+This is proven to work (by  him).

+A more *definitive* solution would be to try forcing the issue of a new certificate in *webroot* mode, so that it will work with newver versions of the scripts.
+But this is untested. ;)

 # License